Quantum and private capacities of low-noise channels: Acknowledgements

 \section{Acknowledgements}

-We thank Charles Bennett, Ke Li, John Smolin, and John Watrous for inspiring discussions, and Mark M.~Wilde for helpful feedback.
+We thank Charles Bennett, Ke Li, John Smolin, and John Watrous for inspiring discussions, Mark M.~Wilde for helpful feedback, and Min-Hsiu Hsieh and Yen-Chi Lee for pointing out a small glitch in proving the rough bounds in Theorems \ref{thm:depol-degradability-parameter} and \ref{thm:gen-pauli-channels}, which led us to prove a stronger version of Lemma \ref{lem:coefficients-bound}.
 DL is further supported by NSERC and CIFAR, and FL and GS by the National Science Foundation under Grant Number 1125844.